greenyouse/deepfns/README.md

 current state of the library [here](https://edbabcock.com/deepfns.html).

 If you'd like some examples of how to use each function, check the cases in the test directory.
+There is also a [SQL and ElasticSearch library](https://github.com/greenyouse/dorali) I built that uses transitives.

 Here's a basic overview of the main functions:

 ### fmap